Drgregs-Marcus/Lambda-Fortress-Extended-Improved-Edition/README.md

 The Antlion's claw now uses proper sound effects and has a new icon

-SOON: Added a new viewmodel for the Antlion's claw
+The Antlion's claw now uses Sniper's Hand Model

 ### Fast Zombie

 Added a large class icon for Fast Zombie

-SOON: Added a new viewmodel for the Zombie's claw
+The Zombie's claw now uses Scout's Hand Model

-The zombie's claw now has a new weapon icon
+The Zombie's claw now has a new weapon icon

 Fixed an issue with the "leap meter" where there were no proper translations